caitanojunior/clinic-online/README.md

-# clinic-online
+# Webservice
-Completion of course work in software engineering.
-Online clinic.
-It was used in this work the following technologies: NodeJS, Express, MongoDB and Android.
+This is the webservice module that will provide the data to the client android.
+This module was implemented in NodeJS, Express and MongoDB.